 It’s crucial to get to know your insurance policy before you need to use it.
 Most plans have a 10-14 day lookover period.
 That’s the time in which you should thoroughly review all aspects of the lengthy document and confirm that you’ve purchased precisely what you need. *You can use a site like InsureMyTrip to compare a variety of travel insurance companies and policies.

 Many travelers file claims for items and events that their policies do not cover.
 In fact, during the coronavirus pandemic, our team has received a multitude of complaints from consumers with rejected insurance claims.
 Unfortunately, most travel insurance policies do not cover coronavirus-related cancellations.
 Filing claims for things that your policy does not cover is a waste of time and effort.
 Before you file an insurance claim, make sure that your policy covers you for that circumstance.

 - File a complaint with your state’s insurance board

 If all else fails and you believe your travel insurance company made a mistake by denying or delaying your claim, file a complaint with your state’s insurance board.
 That agency will investigate and give you the final word on your claim.
+Here’s how to find your state’s insurance board.
 (Michelle Couch-Friedman, Elliott Advocacy)